 Proposal 2 It is up to UE implementation to determine the entry/exit condition if there is no entry/exit condition configured for the supported measurement type.

 R2-2503837 Remaining issues on LP-WUS in RRC IDLE or INACTIVE LG Electronics Inc. discussion Rel-19 NR_LPWUS-Core

+Noted

 Proposal 4 The entry/exit condition for LP-WUS monitoring is mandatory in LP-WUS configuration.